 1980 — Bachelor of Arts from Univ Mass Amherst

-This is a year-long course offering the equivalent of three semesters of conventional language study.
+This is a yearlong course offering the equivalent of three semesters of conventional language study.
 Work for the course includes required practice sessions with an apprentice teacher (AT), which will be scheduled at the beginning of the semester.
 Class meetings and AT practice sessions are supplemented with online activities and written homework.
 Work in class focuses primarily on developing listening comprehension and speaking skills while reinforcing vocabulary acquisition and the use of grammatical structures.
-Written exercises, short compositions, and elementary reading materials serve to develop writing and reading skills and promote in-class discussion.
+Written exercises, short compositions and elementary reading materials serve to develop writing and reading skills and promote in-class discussion.
 There are normally eight to nine hours of class instruction in the first semester (including AT sessions).
 This course is intended for students who have had no prior experience with French or who are placed in FREN 111Y-112Y on the basis of a placement exam administered during Orientation.
 Offered every year.

-The works of French literature and thought in the seventeenth century embody what the French call "le classicisme": the golden age of the national literary tradition.
-The belief still persists that French literature of the period, such as Racine's tragedies or Boileau's Art poétique, rivaled the great works of antiquity.
-This course will introduce students to the literature and intellectual history of seventeenth-century France and will examine the concept of the Baroque, the ideals of the classical aesthetic which succeeded it, and the tensions that may lie beneath the classical facade.
-Readings will include such works as Pascal's Pensées, plays by Corneille, Molière, and Racine, selected poems by La Fontaine, and what is often considered the first psychological novel, La Princesse de Clèves by Madame de Lafayette.
-The course will be conducted in French.Prerequisite: FREN 213Y-214Y or equivalent.
-FREN 321 recommended.
-Normally offered every other year.
+The works of French literature and thought in the 17th century embody what the French call le classicisme: the golden age of the national literary tradition.
+The belief still persists that French literature of the period, such as Racine's tragedies or Boileau's "Art poétique," rivaled the great works of antiquity.
+This course will introduce students to the literature and intellectual history of 17th-century France and will examine the concept of the Baroque, the ideals of the classical aesthetic which succeeded it, and the tensions that may lie beneath the classical facade.
+Readings will include such works as Pascal's "Pensées," plays by Corneille, Molière, and Racine, selected poems by La Fontaine, and what is often considered the first psychological novel, "La Princesse de Clèves" by Madame de Lafayette.
+The course will be conducted in French.
+FREN 321 is recommended.
+Prerequisite: FREN 213Y-214Y or equivalent.
+Generally offered every other year.